scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/accessing_variables.rst

     :widths: auto

     * - Variable
       - A variable maps to a static or global variable declared in the embedded device firmware.
-The variable address, type, size and endianness is defined in the loaded :abbr:`RPV (Runtime Published Values)`
+The variable address, type, size and endianness is defined in the loaded :abbr:`SFD (Scrutiny Firmware Description)`
       - Yes
     * - Runtime Published Values (RPV)
       - Readable and writable elements identified by a numerical ID (16 bits) and declared by the device during the handshake phase with the server.